Bilateral Contract in Real Estate: Definition & Examples

 A bilateral contract differs from a unilateral contract in one major way: mutuality of obligation.
 In a bilateral contract, both parties make promises to perform.
 In a unilateral contract, only one party makes a promise, which is fulfilled only if the other party completes a specified action.
 For example:

-• Bilateral Contract Example: In a home purchase, both buyer and seller make promises—one to pay, the other to transfer ownership.
+- Bilateral Contract Example: In a home purchase, both buyer and seller make promises — one to pay, the other to transfer ownership.

 This distinction matters because bilateral contracts create binding obligations for both parties from the start, while unilateral contracts only become binding when the specified action is performed.
+California and Florida — the two states with the highest transaction volumes — test this distinction heavily because agents in those markets deal with both contract types daily.
+The California real estate salesperson exam and the Florida real estate sales associate exam include multiple questions on bilateral vs. unilateral contract scenarios.

 Why are bilateral contracts important in real estate?